AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 [**installation**](#installing-clinic)  process, the [**design**](#orientation-to-clinic) of our interface and a simple [**tutorial**](#tutorial-adding-an-appointment-for-a-new-patient) to get you familiarised with the basic commands.

-Familarise yourselves with these terminologies!
+Familiarise yourselves with these terminologies!
 These definitions will be used throughout the User Guide:

 | Term           | Explanation                                                                                                                                                     |
 |----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|